BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai.md

 ## Conclusion

-Whilst there's still a lot more work to do, I think this approach works reasonably well, there are clear clusters between the scores for normal traces and the anomalous traces.
-There are a few of things I'd like to try next and areas we could improve:
+I believe we've demonstrated that embeddings based approaches to anomaly detection work.
+We saw clear clusters between our anomalous and baseline traces, but in the real world observability systems are heavily metric driven, and as we've seen, this approach doesn't lend itself well to continuous data points.
+A better use-case within the realm of observability might be detecting anomalies within logs.
+This was still a great exercise to improve my understanding and pick up the general ideas behind embeddings, and to see what works well and what doesn't.

+If I were to repeat this exercise again, there are a few things I'd do differently.

+First would be spending more time on data cleanliness.
+We saw with the new user anomaly that traces with exceptions had higher similarity scores than traces without, as the exception seemed to "drown out" the anomaly values.
+Since embeddings are generated on unstructured text, it's tempting to just throw all the data at the model at rely on it spotting the differences.
+The embedding model isn't playing spot-the-difference, rather than drawing two pictures that are 99% the same, you need to find a way to draw an entirely different picture.
+That means removing all static values, or values that aren't helpful in spotting an anomaly.

-First, I think it would be an interesting experiment to try generating embeddings per span, and then comparing those embeddings to baseline spans with the same set of labels (service, operation, etc).
-This may help flag the traces with the new user and an exception as an anomaly.
+I also think it would be an interesting experiment to try generating embeddings per span, and then comparing those embeddings to baseline spans with the same set of labels (service, operation, country, etc).
+By reducing the amount of text per embedding, smaller changes in the data, such as changes in single attributes, should result in much lower similarity scores.
+Combining this with improved data cleanliness should really improve performance.

-Another interesting experiment would be calculating the similarity scores across data points with similar attributes, rather than the entire dataset.
-This would let us capture anomalies within the smaller subgroups, where the anomalous values might be considered normal within a different group.
-The high durations for UK requests were a perfect example of this, as the anomalous durations for those UK requests would be considered normal for the Singapore requests.
+This would also help us capture anomalies within smaller subgroups, where the anomalous values might be considered normal within a different group.
+The high durations for UK requests are a perfect example of this, those high UK durations would be considered normal for Singapore.

-Finally, data cleanliness matters a lot.
-Any approach to anomaly detection involving embeddings needs to have data free of superfluous attributes, and continuous values need conversion to discrete values, in order to better spot outliers.